 Cybersecurity.
 Increased reliance on internet-based programs and applications to conduct transactions and store data creates growing operational and security risks.
 Targeted cyber-attacks or accidental events can lead to breaches in computer and data systems security, and subsequent unauthorized access to sensitive transactional and personal information held or maintained by KKR, its affiliates, and third-party service providers or counterparties.
 Any breaches that occur could result in a failure to maintain the security, confidentiality, or privacy of sensitive data, including personal information relating to investors and the beneficial owners of investors, and could lead to theft, data corruption, or overall disruption in operational systems.
 Criminals could use data taken in breaches in identity theft, obtaining loans or payments under false identities and other crimes that have the potential to affect the value of assets in which the Fund invests.
-These risks have the potential to violations of applicable laws related to data and privacy protection and consumer protection.
+These risks have the potential to disrupt KKR's ability to engage in transactions, cause direct financial loss and reputational damage or lead to violations of applicable laws related to data and privacy protection and consumer protection.
 Cybersecurity risks also necessitate ongoing prevention and compliance costs.